New to Campus- Student

 - Grace 001

-St. Thomas provides a digital phone in all residence hall rooms (except Flynn and the CDC), so a favorite phone from home will not work on campus.
+St. Thomas provides telephone services and a digital phone in all residence hall rooms (except Flynn and the CDC), so a favorite phone from home will not work on campus.
 Cell phones, however, do work in most buildings.
 Local phone service is provided free of charge.
-There is a per-minute charge for long distance service without the added fees and taxes that you get at home.
+There is a per-minute charge for long distance service.
 St. Thomas also provides voicemail to all resident students.

 Note: Modems do not work in residence hall rooms because residence halls are equipped with digital phone lines.